Make some low carb chocolate ice cream to cool off in the summer heat!

 What Other Flavors Of Ice Cream Can I Try?

-I love chocolate, but it’s good to mix things up sometimes.
+I love low carb chocolate, but it’s good to mix things up sometimes.
 If I’m craving low carb vanilla ice cream instead, I’ll add 1-2 teaspoons of vanilla extract rather than using cocoa powder.
 Voila!